bpfman/bpfman/docs/blog/posts/introduction-to-bpfman.md

 operator is developed in Go using the Operator SDK framework, so it should be familiar to most Kubernetes application developers.
 The bpfman operator deploys a daemonset, containing both bpfman and the bpfman agent processes on each node.
-Rather than making requests directly to bpfman with the gRPC API or bpfctl as described above, Kubernetes applications use bpfman custom resource definitions (CRDs) to make requests to bpfman to load and attach eBPF programs.  bpfman uses two types of CRDs; Program CRDs for each eBPF program type (referred to as \*Program
+Rather than making requests directly to bpfman with the gRPC API or CLI as described above, Kubernetes applications use bpfman custom resource definitions (CRDs) to make requests to bpfman to load and attach eBPF programs.  bpfman uses two types of CRDs; Program CRDs for each eBPF program type (referred to as \*Program